-Guidelines vs. Standards

-The guidance in this Manual is intended to facilitate consistency in the conduct of psychological evaluations and in the criteria used by psychologists, both within and across law enforcement agencies.
-However, beyond compliance with POST regulations, there is no intent to impose a rigid standard of practice or otherwise infringe on the latitude of individual psychologists or agencies to conduct evaluations according to their respective needs and resources, or to preclude legitimate professional differences.
-Rather, the guidance offered here is intended to provide a solid basis for conducting job-related, lawful, effective, and efficient evaluations.

-Setting Realistic Expectations

-It is not uncommon to blame any act of peace officer misconduct on the psychological evaluation; however, like all assessments, peace officer psychological screening is an imperfect science.
-Decision errors occur, including both false positives (candidates incorrectly deemed psychologically unsuitable) and false negatives (candidates incorrectly deemed psychologically suitable).
+Guidelines vs. Standards The guidance in this Manual is intended to facilitate consistency in the conduct of psychological evaluations and in the criteria used by psychologists, both within and across law enforcement agencies.
+However, beyond compliance with POST regulations, there is no intent to impose a rigid standard of practice or otherwise infringe on the freedom of agencies to provide for the conduct of evaluations according to their respective needs and resources, or to preclude legitimate professional differences among psychologists.
+Rather, the guidance offered here is intended to provide a solid basis for conducting job-related, lawful, valid, effective, and efficient evaluations.
+Setting Realistic Expectations It is not uncommon to blame any act of peace officer misconduct on the psychological evaluation; however, like all assessments, peace officer psychological screening is an imperfect science.
+Decision errors occur, including both false positives (candidates incorrectly deemed psychologically unsuitable) and false negatives (candidates incorrectly deemed psychologically unsuitable).
 The Manual includes discussions of the inherent limitations of even well-developed psychological evaluation processes in an attempt to offset the inflated expectations of hiring authorities and the public.

-Legal Information vs. Legal Advice

-Although the Manual offers guidance on pertinent employment laws and their impact on psychological screening, this information is not intended nor should it be treated as legal advice.
+Legal Information vs. Legal Advice Although the Manual offers guidance on pertinent employment laws and their impact on psychological screening, this information is not intended nor should it be treated as legal advice.
 Agencies and psychologists are strongly encouraged to work in close consultation with their legal counsel.